astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 are typically very different, and so Halotools requires you to use independently defined component models for these two sub-populations.
-As described below, this is accomplished by your choices for the keyword arguments you spply to the `HodModelFactory`.
+As described below, this is accomplished by your choices for the keyword arguments you supply to the `HodModelFactory`.

 As sketched in :ref:`factory_design_diagram`, to build any composite model you pass a